 There's nothing like curling up around the fireplace to stay warm on a cold winter's night - but what about those long summer evenings?
 Like indoor fireplaces, an outdoor fire pit can provide hours of fun and enjoyment (and as an added bonus, s'mores).
 But it's important to consider the location and the safety issues that go along with it ahead of time.

 Location, Location, Location

 First, take a good look around.
 Your planned location should be at least six feet away from any flammable structure, namely your home, deck, overhangs, landscaping, etc. Never use one on a wooden deck unless you have a layer of bricks, flat stones, or heat-protective pad to go underneath.
 Sweep the area clear of dried leaves, dried grass, twigs, and another debris that could potentially ignite.
 It's also a good idea to take wind into consideration when choosing the location - an open, windy space means flames are likely to whip around or be blown out.
 An area that's at least partially protected will make it easier to enjoy your fire in peace.

 |It's important to give careful consideration to where you'll position your fire pit and the safety issues involved with using it.|

 Making the World Go Round

-Make sure to never leave your fire pit unattended and always fully extinguish your fire when you're finished.
+Make sure to never leave a pit unattended and always fully extinguish your fire when you're finished.
 Despite what cartoons would have you believe, a crackling fire shouldn't be extinguished with bucket of water.
 When you're done enjoying your roaring blaze, make sure to have a bucket of sand, dirt, or cold ashes on hand, along with a shovel or metal rake to spread them around.
 Move partially burned logs away from each other so they begin to cool and use the sand or dirt to cool and smother the coals.
-If you're using a gas fire pit, simply turn off the gas to extinguish your flames.
+If you're using a gas model, simply turn off the gas to extinguish your flames.